pirahawk/forshow/scratch.md

-You have an Azure Container Apps application named App1.
-App1 uses an environment named App1Env1, has a revision named App1Rev1, and contains a container named Container1.
+You create a custom image and publish the image to Azure Container Registry.

-You need to create a secret whose value will be available to the code running in App1.
+You need to build images automatically when teammates commit code to a private Git repository in GitHub.

-What should you configure?
+What should you use?

 Select only one answer.

-App1
+ACR Tasks

-App1Env1
+OCI image

-App1Rev1
+Helm charts

-Container1
+YAML manifest